Orientation theory in arithmetic geometry: Absolute cohomology and purity

 \begin{num} For any smooth $S$-scheme $X$, we denote by $\Sus_S X$ the infinite suspension spectrum associated with the sheaf represented by $X$ with a base point added.
 Recall that $\Sus_S X=f_\sharp(\un_X)$.

 Consider again the notations of axiom (A4).
-We simply denote by $X/U$ the cokernel of the map of sheaves induced by $j$.
-As $j$ is a monomorphism, this defines a homotopy cofiber sequence
+We simply denote by $X/U$ the cokernel of the map induced by $j$ in the category of Nisnevich sheaves of sets over $\sm_S$.
+Note it is pointed by identifying $U$ with the base point.
+As $j$ is a monomorphism, we deduce a homotopy cofiber sequence

-in the $\AA^1$-local model category of simplicial sheaves over $S$.
+in the $\AA^1$-local model category of simplicial sheaves over $S$ (\cite [Sec.
+3.2, p.
+105]{MV}).
 According to (A4) and Remark \ref{rem:nil-immersion}, the canonical map $\un_Z \rightarrow i^* \Sus(X/U)$ is an isomorphism.

-To simplify notations below, we will still denote by $X/U$ the infinite suspension spectrum associated with the sheaf $X/U$.
-Given any object $K$ of $\SH(X)$, we get a canonical isomorphism: $i^*(X/U \wdg K)=i^*(K)$ which, by adjunction, induces a map
+To simplify notations, we will still denote by $X/U$ the infinite suspension spectrum associated with the sheaf $X/U$.
+Given any object $K$ of $\SH(X)$, we get a canonical isomorphism: $i^*\big((X/U) \wdg K \big)=i^*(K)$ which, by adjunction, induces a map

 In fact, the localization axiom (A4) for $i$ is equivalent to the fact that this map is an isomorphism and $i_*$ is fully faithful -- see \cite[2.3.15]{CD3}. \end{num}